pivotal-cf/pivotal-ui/README.md

 # pivotal-ui
 [![Build Status](https://travis-ci.org/pivotal-cf/pivotal-ui.svg)](https://travis-ci.org/pivotal-cf/pivotal-ui)

-Pivotal UI includes Pivotal styles as well as Bootstrap CSS, OOCSS, FontAwesome icons fonts, and the Source Sans Pro Google Font in your project.
-This is everything you need to get started building UI at Pivotal.
+Pivotal UI is a collection of branded, ready-for-use UI components.
+Built on top of Bootstrap and React, this library contains everything you need to get started building UI at Pivotal.

 To contribute, see the [contributing readme](CONTRIBUTING.md).